Reviewed and revised 8 August 2014

 Q1.
-What is an intra-aortic balloon pump (IABP) and how does it work as a circulatory assist device?
+What is an intra-aortic balloon pump (IABP).
+How does it work as a circulatory assist device?

 The IABP has two parts: